It’s dinnertime and you’re in the mood for something sweet and fruity. Which wine should you grab? A Barefoot Moscato, of course!

 Moscato d'Asti hails from Italy's Northwest region of Piedmont, an area that also birthed the famous Barolo wine.

-Barefoot Wine Moscato is made in California by none other than the award-winning Jennifer Wall.
+Our Moscato is made in California by none other than the award-winning Jennifer Wall.
 Her wines carry the honor of being the most-awarded still and sparkling wines in U.S. competitions.
-All said, the wines have received more than 2,000 medals, countless accolades, and – best of all – the support of legions of fans around the world.
+All said, the wines have received more than 2,000 medals, countless accolades, and – best of all – the support of fans around the world.

 HOW IS MOSCATO WINE MADE?